marwan362/palm_task/README.md

 1. Clone the repository
 2. Install dependencies: `npm install`
+3. run backend `npm run backend` in the root
-3. For IOS cd ios then pod install then in the root `npx react-native run-ios`
+4. For IOS cd ios then pod install then in the root `npm run ios`
-4. For android just run `npx react-native run-android` and please change the base url in the env file localhost not work
+5. For android just run `npm run android` and please change the base url in the env file localhost not work

 ## Requirements